-During the inspection we spoke with four people and eight relatives or friends.
-We also spoke with the registered manager and four staff.

-We reviewed a range of records including five care plans and medicines records, two staff files, staff rotas and training records and other information about the management of the service.
+During the inspection we spoke with eight people and four relatives or friends.
+We also spoke with the registered manager.
+We reviewed a range of records including five care plans and medicines records, five staff files, staff rotas and training records and other information about the management of the service.
 This included quality assurance records and audits, medicines records and maintenance of equipment.